TheWilley/TWVOTT/docs/writing_content.md

 # Writing content

-There are two modes: "text" and "pixel".
+There are tree modes: "text", "pixel" and "image".

 ## Text Mode

 Lets look at an example:

 ```
+>
 > ¶¶ :30 #green Welcome!
 >
 >